 Q: Who owns Tangle?

 A: You do.
 Tangle is investor-free, and 100% independent.
-We very occasionally run ads with partners we like in our free newsletter, but really only make money when readers become subscribers (you can subscribe here).
-95% our revenue comes from subscribers.
+We run ads with partners we like in our free newsletter, but really only make money when readers become subscribers (you can subscribe here).
+More than 95% our revenue comes from subscribers.
 Our podcast also gets occasional sponsorships but we still lose money producing it.
 Our only other revenue streams are merchandise sales and donations.

 Q: How can I comment on a post?

 A: Comments are available for subscribers.
 In order to comment, you have to subscribe.
 Once you subscribe, you can scroll down to the bottom of any post on our website and sign in, then comment.
 If you are already signed in, you should see a way to comment easily.

 Q: I love your logo.
 Do you have stickers or mugs?